tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 Several days later when I felt invigorated and was back on the trail.

-It was about a week after leaving Kennedy Meadows when inexplicable things began to happen to me.
+About a week after leaving Kennedy Meadows, inexplicable things began to happen to me.

 It was around Yosemite National Park when I noticed I was being followed.

 Now, there are other hikers and even wildlife on the trail but this felt different and so, as a female hiker I had to be cautious.

-Anyway, I found myself walking faster and according to my GPS, there was a campsite nearby.
+I found myself walking even faster and according to my GPS, there was a campsite nearby.

 It was about twenty minutes later when I finally, reached the campsite.